citp/privacy-policy-historical/p/pr/pri/pri.org.md

-> *The following text is extracted and transformed from the pri.org privacy policy that was archived on 2015-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150627132221id_/http%3A//www.pri.org/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pri.org privacy policy that was archived on 2015-12-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151211140325id_/http%3A//www.pri.org/privacy) for the most accurate reproduction.*

 # PRI.org privacy policy | Public Radio International

-PRI.org is owned and operated by Public Radio International (referred to herein as“Public Radio International,” “PRI,” “we,” and “us”).
+PRI.org is owned and operated by Public Radio International (referred to herein as “Public Radio International,” “PRI,” “we,” and “us”).
 PRI respects your individual privacy.
 This Privacy Policy describes how we collect, use, and share information we obtain from users in connection with any mobile services, websites including without limitation any website displaying or linking to this Privacy Policy, live stream, RSS feeds, APIs and any software provided on or in connection with the PRI service (collectively the “Service”).
 By using the Service, you agree to this Privacy Policy.
 This Privacy Policy is subject to the [PRI.org Complete Terms of Service and User Agreement](http://www.pri.org/terms/complete) terms, including without limitation its warranty disclaimer, limitation of liability, and choice of law and venue provisions.

 **What information do we collect?  **